-- 1. Each DCC decoder can be assigned a unique DCC decoder address that is used by the system to send commands to that decoder.
+- 1. Each DCC decoder can be assigned a unique address that is used by the system to send commands to that decoder.
 The address is a numeric value remembered by the decoder in the loco until you change it. - 2.
 You program each of your locomotives with its own unique address so that you can run them independently. - 3.
 To select a DCC locomotive and run it, you must know its address. - 4.
 Digitrax decoders are set up at the factory with address 03.
 This means that when you take a Digitrax decoder out of the package and install it in your loco, you can select address 03 on your throttle and run the decoder.
 You can easily change this address by following the instructions in Section 16.2.
-To make the examples easier to follow, let's leave everything at the factory settings for now.

-5. If you do not know the address of the DCC locomotive you want to run, you can either read back the decoder's address or program it to the address you want to use.
-Section 16.6 shows how to read back the decoder address.
+To make the examples easier to follow, lets leave everything at the factory settings. - 5.
+If you do not know the address of the DCC locomotive you want to run, you can either read back the decoder's address or program it to the address you want to use.
+These procedures are covered in Section 16.6.